 I’m looking forward to trying more pét nat wines like the Johan Vineyards Melon de Bourgogne from Oregon — they also make a pét nat pinot noir rosé — at the Demeter International Biodynamic Wine Conference on May 6-7, 2018 in San Francisco.
 In the meantime, here are a couple of my favorites:

 One night while making our way down Mississippi Street in Portland, we stopped at Olympia Oyster Bar.
 The wine list was overflowing with carefully sourced biodynamic and organic treasures.
-I loved all three sparkling wines, but the one that spoke to me was the biodynamic Mélaric Globules Rosés from the Loire.
+I loved all three sparkling wines we tried, but the one that spoke to me was the biodynamic Mélaric Globules Rosés from the Loire.
 This cabernet franc wine delivered an intense explosion of wild strawberries, red plums, earth and toast that immediately reminded me of Billecart-Salmon Brut Rosé with a sauvage edge.
 The stunning thing is that the Mélaric delivers so much flavor and impact for right around $22 a bottle — a fraction of the Billecart-Salmon.

 The next day, the next week, I couldn’t stop thinking about it.
 But when I went home, I couldn’t find it